makandra/edge_rider/README.md

 -------------------------------------------------

-In ActiveRecord, relations (or scopes) allow you to construct complex queries piece-by-piece and then trigger an SQL query or update at a precisely defined moment.
+In ActiveRecord, relations (or scopes) allow you to construct complex queries piece-by-piece and then trigger a query or update at a precisely defined moment.
 If you write any kind of scalable code with ActiveRecord, you are probably using relations (or scopes) to do it.

+This gem, Edge Rider, was created with two intents:

-This gem provides a number of utility methods to make hardcore work with relations faster and easier.
+1. Provides a number of utility methods to facilitate hardcore work with relations.
+2. Provide a stable API for working with relations across multiple versions of Rails, since Rails has a tradition of breaking details of its relation API every other release.

 It has been tested with Rails 2.3, 3.0 and 3.2.